Magickbase/nervos-official-website/_blogs/hashing-it-out-highlights-episode-9.md

 ---
-title: 'Hashing it Out: Highlights – Episode 9'
+title: 'Hashing it Out: Highlights'
 excerpt: 'The Nervos Network has been ticking off major milestones since its foundation and last year was arguably the biggest year for Nervos in terms of growth through major releases such as Force Bridge and Godwoken.
 With these major milestones achieved in 2021, the doors are open for even more projects to take advantage of a much more flexible and broad reaching multi-chain ecosystem this year.'
 coverImage: 'https://www.nervos.org/wp-content/uploads/Hashing-it-out-2023-template-1536x864.png'
 date: '2020-03-16T05:35:07.322Z'